Get Custom Training

 Example:

-“Your First Six Weeks” adapts for teachers, aides, office staff, bus drivers, and nutrition teams.
-Teachers get routines and formative checks; aides practice small-group prompts; office staff focus on attendance codes and calm phone scripts; drivers review onboarding, seating safety, and radio etiquette; nutrition leads practice allergy procedures and welcoming lines.
+Role‑specific pathways support teachers, aides, office staff, bus drivers, and nutrition teams during their first six weeks.
+Teachers focus on classroom routines and formative checks; aides practise small‑group prompts; office staff follow call scripts and attendance codes; drivers review onboarding, safety procedures, and radio etiquette; nutrition teams learn allergy protocols and healthy meal planning.

 Performance Support Chatbots